-Three clubs that could rescue Raheem Sterling from Man City this summer
+Four clubs that could rescue Sterling from Man City

 City may have ran out of love for Sterling, but the question remains over who could afford the winger’s wages.
 And, as is often the case with English stars, the 26-year-old talent may be limited to another Premier League club if he isn’t willing to take a pay cut.

-According to the Mail, the best placed English side to entice Sterling away from the Etihad this summer are Arsenal, who remain one of the richest clubs in the world despite their mid-table failings this season.
+According to numerous reports, the best placed English side to entice Sterling away from the Etihad this summer are Arsenal, who remain one of the richest clubs in the world despite their mid-table failings this season.

-If the club can muster the budget to entice Sterling back to London, then the winger could make a smart signing indeed.
+There's no doubt that the London club have already spent a large proportion of their transfer budget this summer, but if the club can muster the budget to entice Sterling back to the capital in January or next summer, then the winger could make a smart signing indeed.

-While Sterling hasn’t enjoyed the best of seasons, he’s still a top player and shares a similar array of attributes to Mbappe.
+As Sterling showed at the Euros, he’s still a top player and shares a similar array of attributes to Mbappe.
 The City forward could be an ideal replacement for PSG’s cherished striker if he decides to move on.

 While Liverpool may have two fantastic forward players in the form of Sadio Mane and Mohamed Salah, neither are getting younger and fans are beginning to grow tired of either star being linked with a move to Spain and no contract extensions in sight.

 The Anfield side could deal with such concerns by simply bringing in another player to rival either star forwards and they could certainly do a lot worse than Sterling next summer.